 - Brand and dealer loyalty.
 If your dealer doesn’t offer 0% APR financing, but you want to negotiate for them to pay your interest, it helps if you have a relationship with the dealership.

 - The make and model of the vehicle you’re buying.
-“There are certain brands that seem to always offer zero percent financing, but that doesn’t necessarily mean you can buy the exact model you want,” says Jones.
-Low- and no-interest offers are often only valid on marquee cars — for example, the Toyota Camry or Ford F-150 — says Jones.
-Alternatively, a manufacturer may be trying to push specific inventory off the lot, like the old model year or specific models.
+“There are certain brands that seem to always offer 0% financing, but that doesn’t necessarily mean you can buy the exact model you want,” says Jones.
+Low- and no-interest offers often apply only to marquee cars, like the Toyota Camry or Ford F-150.
+Alternatively, a manufacturer may want to push specific inventory off the lot, like the old model year.